Cynthyah/Hospital-Admissions/README.md

 # Hospital-Admissions
-Project with some information about hospital admissions where it was used to practice some queries.
+Project using SQL with some information about hospital admissions where it was used to practice some queries.

 Diagram extract from SQL Server Management Studio v18.8